 Members may provide Blue Shield with feedback regarding the service received from Plan Physicians.
-If a Member is dissatisfied with the service provided during an office visit with a Plan Physician, the Member may contact Customer Service at the number provided on the back page of the combined Evidence of Coverage and Disclosure Form and Substance Use Disorder Services must be arranged through and authorized by the MHSA.
+If a Member is dissatisfied with the service provided during an office visit with a Plan Physician, the Member may contact Customer Service at the number provided on the back page of the combined Evidence of Coverage and Disclosure Form admissions and Other Outpatient Mental Health and Substance Use Disorder Services must be arranged through and authorized by the MHSA.
 Members are not required to coordinate Mental Health and Substance Use Disorder Services through their Primary Care Physician.